VicKowa/IntegrationArchitectures/JS_fundamentals.md

 Because we defined the Observable to emit two values ('Hello' and 'World') and then complete if subscribed to.
 The `Done` is logged because we defined the observer to handle the completion with `console.log('Done')`.

+## Please provide solid definitions (including references!) to the following terms:
+Asynchrony, Parallelism, and Concurrency (or: Multithreading)

 ## Source